-1.0 to all vertices.
-If set to numeric value w, adds self loops of weight w to all ignore_weights Should weights be ignored?
+"Attenuation" for more information on this parameter.
+Can also be set to a vector ignore_weights Logical; determines if weights should be ignored.
 If TRUE, all edges will be treated as an edge of weight 1.
-Must be set to TRUE if any of edgelistfiles are two-column tables normalize_weights after adding self loops.

-(start->end only, lacking a weights column).
+Must be set to TRUE if any of edgelistfiles are two-column tables (start->end only, lacking a weights column).

-Should weights be normalized?
-If TRUE, each vertex's edge weights are normalized such that the sum of outgoing edge weights is 1.
-This normalization is done iterations Maximum number of times to process each node.
+iterations Integer; maximum number of times to process each node.
 If set to zero or NULL, automatically uses the square root of the max node degree.
+See "Algorithm return_table consensus_cluster

-See "Algorithm Convergence" for more information.
+Convergence" for more information.